"Whenever truth comes to man by way of beauty, it necessarily transforms his character and ennobles his behavior."

 Explore the Foundations of Classical Education with a Dynamic Online Community

-Through exclusive live webinars (two to three each month) and an online discussion forum, the Atrium offers a forum for contemplation and collaboration: a place to linger (and take pleasure) in the depths of the Christian classical tradition alongside like-minded fellow educators.
+Through exclusive live webinars (two each month) and an online discussion forum, the Atrium offers a forum for contemplation and collaboration: a place to linger (and take pleasure) in the depths of the Christian classical tradition alongside like-minded fellow educators.
 We provide the digital platform; you bring the desire for wisdom and virtue.
 Together we make the community.

 Norms and Nobility with Tonya Rozelle